 What is OBOC?

 One Book, One Community supports reading, celebrates books and writing, promotes Canadian writers, and builds a sense of community through the shared experience of reading.
 OBOC encourages people in Waterloo Region to read the same book, discuss it, attend an event, and meet the author.
-The book and author are announced annually in April and the author visits for a reading tour in late September.
+The book and author are announced annually in April with author events planned for September.

 Question: How is the book selected?